SUSSBIA/fabric-onboarding-experience/01-security-access-governance/README.md

 - What they are allowed to access
 - Which workspace they should use
 - What data they are allowed to work with
-- Whether the data is public, internal, confidential, or restricted
+- Whether the data or asset is labelled as `Restricted - SUSS`, `Confidential - SUSS`, `Unrestricted - SUSS`, or `None`
 - What they are allowed to share
 - Whether they are working in a sandbox, department, or production workspace
 - Who owns the workspace or asset
+- Who owns the connection or refresh process
 - When work should remain experimental
 - When work requires review before wider use